 Upon the resignation of Rev. Dr. David Penn, Macedonia once again found itself without a leader.
 At the time of Rev. Penn's departure, Deacon Joseph (Zeke) Collins was Chairman of the Diaconate Ministry.
 Upon the urging of a few Diaconate members, he sought the advise of Rev. Dr. Boise Kimber, then President of the Connecticut State Missionary Baptist Convention.
 After meeting with the membership, Dr. Kimber sent Rev. Alfred L. Smith, a former pastor of St. James Missionary Baptist Church of New Britain, CT, and Associate Pastor of 1st Calvary Baptist Church of New Haven, Rev. Dr. Bosie Kimber, Pastor.
 Rev. Smith had many years of experience as a Baptist Pastor, to assist us during this time of transition.
 What a blessing that was!
 Rev. Smith came in as our "Supply Pastor".
 From his inception, he has served us with integrity, uprightness, and a sweet Christian spirit.
 We know that God was in the midst of his selection and much credit must be given to the present Chairman of the Diaconate Ministry, who served as Chairperson of the Search Committee, Deacon Julian David Gatison, who also served above and beyond the call of duty.
 Let us keep the sense of hope that we will become the church that God has envisioned us to be.
 We must continue to pray for our leaders that wisdom, good health, courage and zeal are theirs.

 At a Church meeting which was held October 24, 2015, the membership of Macedonia voted unanimously electing Reverend Alfred L. Smith Jr. to be its next Pastor.
-Rev. Smith was installed as the twelfth and Senior Pastor this June.
+Rev. Smith was installed as the twelfth and Senior Pastor in June 2016.
 He and his family were honored and celebrated with a Gospel Concert held at the Worship Center on Friday evening, June 10, 2016.
 The honor and celebration continued at an offsite banquet facility on Saturday, June 11, 2016.
 His Installation Service was held at Macedonia on Sunday afternoon June 12, 2016.

 To God be the Glory.